1pix/dataquery/Documentation/User/Index.rst

 .. figure:: ../Images/DataqueryRecordGeneralTab.png
 	:alt: General tab of dataquery record

-	The "General" tab of a dataquery record, with query verified
+	The "General" tab of a dataquery record

 The "Hide" field is currently not actively used (i.e. the Display Controller does not check for it).
 It can be used to indicate